ck1125/gradle-android/readme.md

 A prototype Gradle plugin to build Android applications.
 This is intended to be used to explore how such a plugin would look and to develop some ideas about how such a plugin would be implemented.

+The plugin is functional, if a bit rough, and can generate packaged applications ready to install.

 ## DSL

 The plugin adds 2 concepts to the Gradle DSL: